KUB Layer 2 Network

 Obtaining tKUB on the KUB Layer 2 Testnet

 For developers wishing to develop their decentralized applications (dApps) on the KUB Layer 2 Testnet, you will need some tKUB.
 To obtain tKUB on the KUB Layer 2 Testnet, you first need to acquire tKUB on the KUB Testnet.
-Follow this guide or visit the KUB Faucet to obtain some tKUB.
+Follow this guide or visit the KUB Faucetarrow-up-right to obtain some tKUB.

 Once you have received your tKUB, navigate to the section labeled Bridge to KUB Layer 2 Testnet.
 You will be presented with options to select the amount of tKUB you want to transfer from the KUB Testnet to the KUB Layer 2 Testnet.
 After making your selection, follow the on-screen instructions to complete the bridging process.